ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 imaged at seven time points (Day 0, Day 3, Week 1, Week 4, Week 8, Week 20) with
 available brain masks.
 In-plane resolution is $0.1 \times 0.1 mm^2$ with a slice thickness of $0.5 mm$.
-Since the training data is isotropic and data augmentation includes downsampling in the canonical directions, the networks learns mouse brain-specific interpolation such that one can perform prediction on thick-sliced images, such as these evaluation data, and return isotropic probability and thickness maps---a choice available to the user.
+Since the training data is isotropic and data augmentation includes downsampling in the canonical directions, each of the two networks learns mouse brain-specific interpolation such that one can perform prediction on thick-sliced images, such as these evaluation data, and return isotropic probability and thickness maps (a choice available to the user).
 Figure
 \ref{fig:evaluation} summarizes the results of the evaluation and comparison between isotropic and anisotropic cortical measurements in male and female specimens.